||Little more than an Arizona desert frontier settlement just a century ago,

 strolling through Cartier, Gucci, and other high-end boutiques - it's

-exceptional lunch break, consider driving 10 minutes southwest of the
+exceptional lunch, by driving 10 minutes southwest of the

 just east of downtown to reach the gay-friendly Coronado Cafe.
 Set in a